megahoneybadger/melsec/readme.md

 	// This line initiates connection
     client.start();
 ### IO Requests
-To read or/and write binding you will need to pack them into the requests.
+To read and write bindings you will need to pack them into the requests.
 Every request may contain a chain of IO operations.
 Then complete you will receive a response with detailed result information for every binding.

 *Example #1*